boredofwords/SMPD/README.md

 ## PROPS
 Thanks for Patrick Triest for the [inspiration, jump start, & tutorial](https://blog.patricktriest.com/police-data-python/).

-# This notebook is 100% open-source, feel free to utilize however you would like & check out my kaggle dataset.
+# This dataset is 100% open-source, feel free to utilize however you would like & share what you come up with.

 <3 xoxojehnnyoh 2020